sundy1994/Project-NBA-Server/README.md

 # Project: Analysis and Modeling of Traffic Accidents in US
-**Key Words:**  SQL, JAVA Script, HTML, Relational Database, AWS, Web Application, Data Wrangling, EDA, Query Optimization
+**Key Words:**  SQL, JAVA Script, HTML, Node JS, React JS, Relational Database, Data Wrangling, EDA, Data Grip, AWS, Web Application, Query Optimization

 ## Overview:
 Basketball, the third most popular sport in the United States, based on viewership, has also captured the attention from around the world in the past several decades (Ghoshal).
 While the sport solidified its status as a household name, basketball and the current NBA landscape can still be foreign to many of those who do not regularly watch sports.
 We would go a step further in arguing that basketball and the NBA can be daunting for newcomers.
 We, individually, have friends or met people who often ask, “where I do start?”, “which team should I follow,” or “why is it so complicated?”

 The main goal of this project is to get users, who do not follow basketball, to become more acquainted with current basketball players and NBA teams.
 Like an art gallery, we want to create an interactive website that allows users to discover new players and teams and build their own dream team.
 Since there are plenty of basketball players, the app will provide information about starting players of each team and give player statistics and other relevant information, including suggestions of other players with similar statistics.
 The app will also draw attention to the relationship between NBA and US Colleges and highlight how alumni performance reflects on colleges.
 We also aim to give users a sense of the financial aspect of professional sports through exposure to player salaries and team building.

+To do these, we selected several data sets, cleaned with Pandas in Python and rearranged them to several relational tables.
+After uploading them to Relational Database Service (RDS) of AWS (Amazon Web Services) through Data Grip, we started to build the web application based on Node JS and React JS.
+The backend included many complex SQL queries that can retrive data from the database, while the front end has 4 pages: Home, Matches, Players and Teams, allowing users to build there own team of five and search for contents they are interested.
+The detailed video description of thes web application can be found [here]().

 ## Data Sources